Abhaycl/Data-Modeling-with-Postgres-Project/README.md

 For the execution of your own code, we head to the Project Workspace.

 To build the schema or to drop the tables and rebuild them.
+Once the database is created, this fils executes the SQL queries in sql_queries.py to build tables in the schema.
 ```bash
   python create_tables.py
 ```